Today, the German Society for Consumer Research (GfK) published its results of a recent international consumer survey on sharing personal data.

-For this representative online survey, more than 22,000 internet users in 17 countries took part in the online survey in the summer of 2016, among those were 1,500 respondents from Germany.
+For this representative online survey, more than 22,000 internet users in 17 countries took part in the online survey in the summer of 2016 – including 1,500 respondents from Germany.
 The internet users were asked about their level of agreement with the following statement: "I am willing to share my personal data (health-related data, financial data, electricity consumption, etc.) in exchange for advantages such as lower costs or personalized service."
-These are the central results:

 - 40 percent of German online respondents would not share personal data in exchange for benefits or bonuses.
 Only 12 percent would be willing to do so.